 Since 2014, the team has been leading efforts to collect samples from people, key animal species, and the environment at our research site in Nicaragua in order to look for evidence of infectious pathogens.
 Understanding the agent-host-environment model of this disease is central to our investigation as we look for interventions and treatment strategies to interrupt this unrelenting epidemic of acute kidney failure.

-The laboratory spaces are located on the third floor of the Feigin building and are dedicated to arboviral and zoonoses research.
+The laboratory spaces are located on the third floor of the Feigin building.
 There are two separate BSL-2 laboratory spaces dedicated to processing of clinical specimens and laboratory diagnostic testing, such as PCR and ELISA.